100jandu/M2-EmbSys/Project/2_Requirements/README.md

 ## Actuator used

 * ### Motor
-  * To operate a DC Water Pump Relays and Motor and motor drivers are used.
+  * To operate a DC Water Pump, relays and motor drivers are used.

 ---
 ## GPIO used

 * ### 16x2 LCD display
-  * A 16x2 LCD display (Hd44780-9) is used to display continue the reading from the soil sensor.
+  * A 16x2 LCD display (Hd44780-9) is used to display the continue reading from the soil sensor.

 ---
 ## Microcontroller used